janelia-flyem/libdvid-cpp/README.md

 libdvid-cpp provides a c++ wrapper to HTTP calls to [DVID](https://github.com/janelia-flyem/dvid).
 It exposes only part of the DVID REST API.
 Extra functionality will be added as needed.
+Some of this functionality has been exposed through a Python API.

 ## Installation